 What you need to know

+Knowing what you qualify for is an important step in deciding how to fund your education.
 MIT accepts a variety of VA Education benefits to help cover the cost of tuition, fees, and housing and in some cases, you may be eligible for multiple benefits.
-Knowing what you qualify for is an important step in deciding how to fund your education at MIT.
+Certificate programs and professional learning opportunities at MIT that are not part of an undergraduate or graduate requirement are not eligible.

 Benefits are administered much like other external funding sources such as fellowships or scholarships and can affect your total financial aid accordingly.
 MIT’s Student Financial Services (SFS) works with you and the Department of Veterans Affairs to help you navigate the support you are eligible to receive.
 SFS also has a dedicated School Certifying Official (SCO) who can help with the processing and certification of your benefits including: